 Common accidents that can happen while abroad may include road traffic accidents, slips or falls and skiing/sporting injuries for example.
 The claims process will, of course, be a little different to the approach taken for ordinary claims arising out of accidents that have happened in Northern Ireland.
 Below we have provided a guide to some of the accidents that can happen abroad and how you should deal with them:

 You may have been driving a hire car or been a passenger on a vehicle organised as part of a package holiday deal.
 If you were involved in an accident that wasn’t your fault and you sustained an injury you may be entitled to make a claim for compensation.

 While the law may differ in foreign countries you should still follow the standard protocol for road traffic accidents.
 Specifically, you should exchange details with the other driver and report the accident to the police.
 A police report should be requested if possible.
 You should also take pictures of the accident locus and get the details of any witnesses to the accident.

 If you are travelling as part of a package holiday you should report the accident to your hotel or travel representative.
-You should then seek legal advice as soon as possible and our experienced solicitor’s can guide you through the claims process.
+You should then seek legal advice as soon as possible and our experienced personal injury solicitors can guide you through the claims process.

 Slips, Trips and Falls

 If you suffer injury as a result of a hazard or defect that has caused you to fall while on holiday then you may be entitled to make a claim for compensation.
 For example, if you fall and injure yourself as a result of a slippery floor in your hotel that hadn’t been cleaned up or adequately cordoned off then you may be entitled to make a claim for compensation.